Javierenrique00/callbackflow/README.md

 Channels works with coroutines and the meaning is: Deferred values provide a convenient way to transfer a single value between coroutines.
 Channels provide a way to transfer a stream of values.

-**The example that I want to show is how can I use flow asyncronic cold operations on sources that are hot, like events ?**
+**The example that I want to show is how can I use flow asynchronous cold operations on sources that are hot, like events ?**

 Searching for answer  I found a way to do that: https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/callback-flow.html